 Collapse or Transformation?

 In 2005, I completed my long-delayed undergraduate degree.
 Considering graduate school, I volunteered for an Earthwatch archaeological expedition to Chocolá, Guatemala, a highland coffee farming community located at the site of extensive Pre-Classic Mayan ruins.
 It was not my first multicultural experience, but it was my first experience as an adult witnessing how local people are working to develop more sustainable food systems and livelihoods, but are constrained by global forces such as coffee markets and Fair Trade networks.
 I stayed an extra week to continue the experience, and further deepen my awareness of, sustainability and social justice issues.
 I learned two lessons in Chocolá: the first was that the systematic destruction of indigenous life-ways through economic and political marginalization and exploitation is still underway and far more pernicious than I realized.
 The second was that contrary to the picture painted by Jared Diamond and others of the Maya as an icon of collapse, that the Maya (still the world's largest indigenous group) are in fact an icon of resilience and transformation despite the trappings and failures of civilization.

 Ultimately, I chose to pursue graduate degrees at the University of Alaska Fairbanks, recognizing Alaska as a front-line for Indigenous communities dealing with social and ecological change and seeking to develop more sustainable and self-reliant food systems.
-I was accepted into the Resilience and Adaptation Program, and received a master's degree and a PhD under the direction of Dr. Craig Gerlach, who has since become a life-long friend.
+I was accepted into the Resilience and Adaptation Program, and received an MA and a PhD under the direction of Dr. Craig Gerlach, who has since become a life-long friend.
 I studied anthropology, ecology, and sustainability science with Craig and other amazing scientists such as Terry Chapin and Gary Kofinas.
 I interned with the Sonoran Institute, doing field-based restoration ecology in Northwest Mexico.
 I also had the great pleasure of studying under Angayuqaq Kawagley before he passed away in 2011.